Available on the Free plan

 Once your records and verified, you’ll see a "Verified" status for the DKIM and Return-Path.

-To change your custom sender email to a different email or to use our default email instead:
+To change your custom sender email address:

+After changing the email address, the settings page may still display the old email due to caching.
 To view the updated sender email: Try clearing your browser cache or opening the settings page in an incognito/private window.

 Confirm the new email via the confirmation link sent by Postmark